 If you are trying to conceive, knowing when you ovulate is critical for timing intercourse.
 An egg must be fertilized 12-24 hours after it is released, so predicting ovulation can help you time intercourse correctly to give the best chance at conceiving.

 Having successful ovulation also gives you insight to your general health and wellbeing.
 It means your body is working properly and is producing the correct amount of progesterone.If you aren’t experiencing healthy ovulation, it could be a sign of hormone imbalance and if you’re not ovulating at all (also known as anovulation), there could be other health issues at play.
 If you are not ovulating, it’s best to consult a doctor.

 What is the difference between predicting and confirming ovulation?

 Predicting ovulation involves tracking the hormones and signs leading up to ovulation, namely luteinizing hormone or LH for short.
 LH spikes right before ovulation and functions to cause the mature follicle to rupture.

-The best way to confirm successful ovulation involves tracking PdG levels, a progesterone metabolite found in urine.
-Tracking your levels days 7, 8, 9 and 10 after you’ve predicted ovulation will let you know if you’ve confirmed “healthy” ovulation, meaning that ovulation occurred and PdG levels remained elevated to provide the best chance at conception that cycle.
+The best way to confirm successful ovulation involves tracking PdG levels, a progesterone marker found in urine.
+Tracking your levels days 7, 8, 9 and 10 after you’ve predicted ovulation will let you know if you’ve confirmed a “successful” ovulation, meaning that ovulation occurred and PdG levels remained elevated to provide the best chance at conception that cycle.

 So, what do you mean by successful ovulation?

-For ovulation to be considered “successful”, the empty follicle must release enough progesterone throughout the luteal phase, with the highest days being days 7-10 after ovulation.
+For ovulation to be considered “successful,” the empty follicle must release enough progesterone throughout the luteal phase, with the highest days being days 7-10 after ovulation.
 But, because progesterone fluctuates high and low in a 24-hour period, a single blood test doesn’t always provide the full picture.

-Tracking PdG levels with Proov takes only 5 minutes and you can test over several days to confirm successful ovulation.Have any other questions about ovulation or how to test with Proov?
+Tracking PdG levels with Proov Confirm takes only 10 minutes and you can test over several days to confirm successful ovulation.Have any other questions about ovulation or how to test with Proov?
 Feel free to reach out to us at email@example.com!